Man Group shares retreat as inflows slow and margins narrow

 However the company, which is buying asset managers Numeric and Pine Grove to increase its presence in the United States, remains at the mercy of unpredictable market volatility from factors such as tensions in Ukraine.

-Man said funds under management (FuM) rose 7 percent to $57.7 billion in the first half, helped by net inflows of $2.8 billion.
+Man said funds under management (FuM) rose 7 percent to $57.7 billion (43.06 billion pounds) in the first half, helped by net inflows of $2.8 billion.
 But net inflows in the June quarter plunged to $800 million, a 60 percent drop from the previous three months.

 "Whilst it has been a positive first half for the firm and we recorded another quarter of net inflows in Q2, we remain cautious as we look to the second half of the year," said Chief Executive Manny Roman in a statement.